QuarticCat/vscode-scope-focus/README.md

 # Scope Focus

-When you work on a large repo, it's often desired to focus on a subset of files.
-This extension lets you switch between predefined subsets (called "scopes") and hide rest files.
+When working on a large repo, it's often desired to focus on a subset of files.
+This extension lets you switch among predefined subsets (called "scopes") and hide rest files.
 It aims to provide a similar experience to IntelliJ's [scopes](https://www.jetbrains.com/help/idea/settings-scopes.html).

 You can consider it as a workaround of [vscode#869](https://github.com/microsoft/vscode/issues/869).

 ## Features

 - Create scopes.
-- Switch between them.
+- Switch among them.

 ## Extension Settings